thriveweb/see-civil/content/see-civil/infrustructure-projects/mount-lindesay-highway-safety-improvements-project-south-maclean.md

 accordion:
   - title: scope of works
     content: >-
+      * Complex, staged traffic management on the Mount Lindesay Highway and adjacent local roads

       * Construction of more than 47,000 square metres of pavements across several layers